sun-yitao/tp/docs/AboutUs.md

 ---

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+This is a team project written using purely Java, created for CS2103T.
 You can reach us at the email `seer[at]comp.nus.edu.sg`

 ## Project team